OtemPsych/OtemBot/README.md

     "token": "<YOUR BOT'S TOKEN HERE>",
     "clientId": "<YOUR BOT'S APPLICATION ID HERE>",
-    "guildId": "<OPTIONALLY ADD THE SERVER ID OF YOUR DEVELOPMENT SERVER HERE>", ...
+    "guildId": "<OPTIONALLY ADD THE SERVER ID OF YOUR DEVELOPMENT SERVER HERE>", "geniusToken": "<YOUR GENIUS TOKEN FOR FETCHING SONG LYRICS (ACCOUNT NEEDED)>", ...
 }
 ```